5 things for January 22: Shutdown, women's march, Turkey

 2. Women's marches

 This weekend, they marched.
 With one important goal: in November, they'll vote.
 Tens of thousands of women rallied in marches worldwide over the weekend, highlighting the anniversaries of last year's Women's March in Washington and President Trump's inauguration.
 The weekend demonstrations got new fuel thanks to the #MeToo movement.
-Power players like Supereme Court Justice Ruth Bader Ginsberg, Natalie Portman and Viola Davis, shared their stories of sexual harassment.
+Power players like Supreme Court Justice Ruth Bader Ginsberg, Natalie Portman and Viola Davis, shared their stories of sexual harassment.
 Meanwhile political organizations vowed to use the marches as a springboard to register one million voters this year.

 3. Kabul hotel attack

-Gunmen hit the Intercontiental Hotel in Kabul, Afghanistan, over the weekend, in a horrific attack that killed at least 18 people.
+Gunmen hit the Intercontinental Hotel in Kabul, Afghanistan, over the weekend, in a horrific attack that killed at least 18 people.
 Attackers roamed the halls of the hotel for hours, firing on guests and setting of explosives.
 Desperate hotel guests threw themselves to their deaths off balconies to escape the carnage.
 During the 12-hour standoff, Afghan security forces rescued 153 people and killed the attackers, who were part of the Pakistan-based terror group known as the Haqqani network.
 In 2011, terrorists attacked the same hotel over several hours, killing 11.

 4. Turkey and Syria

 A dangerous new front in the Syrian conflict may be opening up thanks to a key US ally: Turkey.
 The Turks hit US-backed Kurdish militia with airstrikes in northern Syria that killed at least eight people.
 Then, Turkish troops entered the area.
 This is sure to inflame tensions between the US and Turkey.
 The US supports and arms the Kurdish militias, because they help fight ISIS.
 But Turkey has long fought the groups because it doesn't want them to create a Kurdish state along its borders.
+Turkey also considers the militia as part of the PKK, an outlawed Kurdish group responsible for major terror attacks in Turkey as part of its bid for national ethnic autonomy.
+The European Union and United States have both named the PKK as a terrorist outfit.

 5. SAG awards

-Women took center stage at last night's Screen Actors Guild, with calls for gender parity and honesty in the industry.
+Women took center stage at last night's Screen Actors Guild Awards, with calls for gender parity and honesty in the industry.
 The show featured its first-ever host, Kristen Bell, and a slate of all-female presenters.
 Rosanna Arquette, who accused Harvey Weinstein of sex harassment, called out the names of other women who have accused other powerful men.
 Nicole Kidman said women over 40 should still have a place in Hollywood.
 The casts of "This Is Us" and "Three Billboards Outside Ebbing, Missouri" celebrated the night's big wins.
 Check out a two-minute recap of the show, the full list of winners and the colors that returned to the red carpet.

 QUOTE OF THE DAY

-Note: Correction: This piece has been amended to correct Justice Ruth Bader Ginsburg's last name.